Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 559,121, 222,098 total housing units (homes and apartments), and a median house value of $207,920, Albuquerque real estate prices are well above average cost compared to national prices.
+With 559,277 people, 221,320 houses or apartments, and a median cost of homes of $208,630, Albuquerque real estate prices are well above average cost compared to national prices.

-Relative to New Mexico, our data show that Albuquerque's latest annual appreciation rate is lower than 50% of the other cities and towns in New Mexico.
+Relative to New Mexico, our data show that Albuquerque's latest annual appreciation rate is higher than 60% of the other cities and towns in New Mexico.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Albuquerque differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Albuquerque - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Albuquerque real estate investment or home purchase decisions.